ondrejsika/kubernetes-training/README.md

 minikube service hello-world-nodeport --url
 ```

-### Create LoadBalancer Service (Public Cloud only)
+### Create LoadBalancer Service (Cloud only)

 ```
 kubectl apply -f loadbalancer.yml
 ```

 Wait until get external IP address.
 Works only in public clouds (like Digital Ocean, AWS) NOT in minikube.
+You have to have a loadbalancer provider.

 ### List Services